 Introduction: The University of Toronto's Major in Ethics, Society, and Law (ES&L)

-The Ethics, Society, and Law Major is a Type 2 program.
-Enrolment is limited to students with an average of 73% or higher in three FCEs selected from 100-level courses categorized as BR=2 and/or BR=3.
-Achieving the threshold mark does not necessarily guarantee admission to the program in any given year.
+The Ethics, Society, and Law Major is a Type 2 limited enrolment program.
+Enrolment is limited to students with an overall average of 73% or higher in 3 FCEs (at the end of first year) selected from courses that are categorized as BR=2 and/or BR=3.
+For students applying at the end of second year, a minimal overall average of 73% is required in 3 FCEs, as follows: (a) PHL271H1, (b) 2.5 FCEs from other courses that count towards the program including at least 0.5 FCE from: POL200Y1, PHL265H1, PHL275H1, ETH201H1, ETH210H1, ETH220H1, and ETH230H1.
+In either case, achieving the threshold mark does not necessarily guarantee admission to the program in any given year.
+Applications beyond second year will be assessed on a case-by-case basis.

 For more ES&L information, interactive discussion, and current announcements please log on to Agora ES&L